Originally published in: Sales & Marketing Management

 It’s also common for B2B marketers to struggle with siloing.
 Marketers need to see and track the entire customer journey to measure ROI, but B2B customer interactions often are split across different departments that don’t communicate with each other.
 For example, the teams and communications that support trade shows and brand marketing work separately.
 A marketer might create a campaign to drive traffic to a trade show booth, but those qualified leads would not be entered into the company’s marketing automation platform automatically.
 These silos make it impossible to track ROI and ruin otherwise smooth customer experiences.

-Attribution models take the overall value of a sale and give credit back to every interaction that contributed to the end result.
-This can help you understand which marketing actions contribute to successful sales activities in even the most complex of customer journeys.
-The following five steps will help you implement an attribution model and begin to make educated decisions regarding the ROI on your B2B marketing channels:
+Marketing attribution models take the overall value of a sale and give credit back to every marketing interaction that contributed to the end result.
+This can help you understand which digital marketing tactics contribute to successful sales activities in even the most complex of customer journeys.
+The following five steps will help you implement a marketing attribution model and begin to make educated decisions regarding the ROI on your B2B marketing channels:

 2. Measure success at every step.

-Consider the engagement rate of every touchpoint of your customer’s journey.
+Consider the engagement rate of every touch point of your customer’s journey.
 Engagement rates are indicators of alignment between your content and your audience’s interest.
-Look at the subject and primary calls to action of your most engaging touch points.
+Look at the subject and primary calls-to-action of your most engaging touch points.
 What does engagement with those specific subjects say about your audience?
 Where do you see opportunities to take that conversation deeper?
-Which interactions resulted in the highest rate of people taking the next step toward making a purchase?
+Which marketing interactions resulted in the highest rate of people taking the next step toward making a purchase?

 3. Assess what your spend gets you.

-Evaluate the successful marketing strategy’s scalability, asking yourself how much more you can spend in that channel before you either saturate your audience or reach a negative ROI.
-Determining the correlation between your spend and your results will show you where to trim unnecessary fat.
+Evaluate the scalability of successful marketing strategies.
+Ask yourself how much more you can spend in that marketing channel before you either saturate your audience or reach a negative ROI.
+Determining the correlation between your marketing spend and your results will show you where to trim unnecessary fat.